raz-labs/IntelliType/README.md

 ## Contributing

+This project is open source and contributions are welcome!
+If you have a feature request, bug report, or want to contribute to the code, please check out the [GitHub repository](https://github.com/raziel5746/IntelliType).

-Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Please feel free to open an issue or submit a pull request.

 ## License

-MIT
+This extension is licensed under the [MIT License](https://github.com/raziel5746/IntelliType/blob/main/LICENSE).

 ---